nicoaspra/lemniscateinstitute002/_services/calculus/DC-1.4-composite-functions.md

 nextcontenturl: ../DC-1.6-graph-of-functions
 ---

-Another method of combining functions is by **composition**, where a function contains another function.
-To visualize this, let's say you want again an apple juice, but this time you want to pack it in a can, so you'll need an additional canning machine.
-Let's name the juicer $g$, the canning machine $f$, and the apple $x$.
-If we place the apple to the juicer, we'll get an apple juice $g(x)$, and further placing this in the canning machine, we would get a canned apple juice $f(g(x))$.
+Another method of combining functions is by **composition**, where *a function contains another function*.
+To understand this, let's say you want apple juice, but this time, instead of just juicing it, you also want to put it in a can.
+So, you'll need an additional stage where the juice will go through a canning machine.

+In representing this, let's name the juicer $g$, the canning machine $f$, and the freshly picked apple $x$.
+If we place the apple into the juicer, we'll get apple juice, represented as $g(x)$.
+Continuing the process and placing the apple juice through the canning machine, we get the final output of canned apple juice, represented as $f(g(x))$.